croct-tech/plug-js/docs/events.md

 ## Web Events

-The Web category has the following events:
+The web category has the following events:

 ### tabOpened